ssbc/ssb-ahoy/templates/advanced/README.md

 Finally we auto-publish the new release to Github
 - see `bulder/config.js`, `publish`
 - see `electron-builder.env` where Github Tokens can be stored

+## Bonus

+If your UI bundling is fancy, it might care what targets it's bundling for.
+Because we're using an _exact_ electron version, we can pin this in our package.json `browerserslist` and get smaller, modern-only bundles.

 ## :fire: WARNING